Boisier/HUB/README.md

         station_id - ID of the station
         name - name of the station
-        cuts - Line-breaks when displaying the name of the station on the map main_hex - Main color of the station posx - X-position of the station on the map posy - Y-position of the station on the map displayPos - Postion of the station name around the station LINES []
+        cuts - Line-breaks when displaying the name of the station on the map main_hex - Main color of the station → Color of the default set to the station posx - Main x position of the station on the map posy - Main y position of the station on the map displayPos - Postion indication for the position of the station name around the station LINES []
-            int - ID of the line desserved by the station LINKS [linkID]
+            int - ID of the line desserved by the station PLATFORMS [plateformID] - List of all the platform of the station platformID - ID of the platform
+            type - type of the platform
+            posx - X position of the platform NOT relative to the station posy - Y position of the platform NOT relative to the station LINKS [linkID]
         linkID - ID of the link
         from - First station
         line_from - Line of first station
-        to - Second station
+        platform_from - platform of first station - can be NULL to - Second station
         line_to - Line of second station
-        time - travel time on the link comment - comment of the link
+        platform_to - platform of first station - can be NULL time - travel time on the link comment - comment of the link
         STEPS [] - All the steps of the link (used on render)